piecol/CM5_MINIMA_REV2/README.md

 # CM5_MINIMA_REV2
-_Compact, feature-filled, CM5 LoRaWAN carrier board_
+_Compact, feature-filled CM5 carrier board_

 ## **Warning**:
 The board is untested, but DRC looks fine.
 I will send out for production before the end of January 2025 and likely test the board by end January 2025.